jonathonadams/ts-path-replace/README.md

 ## Solution

-The package provides both a CLI as well as exposing a runtime API to programmatic rewrite and replace the imports paths of a typescript project (and optionally the 'referenced' projects).
+The package provides a CLI and runtime API to rewrite and replace the imports paths of a typescript project.
+Additionally it will also replace any referenced projects.

 ## Versioning